 Update the Location

-The products that are deliverable can be easily added to the cart and the cart will be visible as shown in the image below:
+The deliverable products can be easily added to the cart and the cart will be visible as shown in the image below: